andreasmhallberg/andreasmhallberg.github.io/_posts/2020-11-08-syrian-arabic-grammatical-summary.md

 - Some speakers combine *b-* and *ʿam*: *ʿam b-yektob*.

+## Auxiliary verbs

-The verb may also be preceded by an auxiliary verb, in which case both the auxiliary and the main verb are inflected for person:
+The main verb may be preceded by an auxiliary verb.
+Both the auxiliary and the main verb are inflected for person:

 |                  |                                  |                     |